ND-SDF: Learning Normal Deflection Fields for High-Fidelity Indoor Reconstruction

-Neural implicit reconstruction via volume rendering has proven its effectiveness in recovering dense 3D surfaces.
-Nevertheless, it is nontrivial to simultaneously satisfy the need for detail and maintain smoothness across areas with differing characteristics.
-To address the aforementioned challenge, previous methods commonly employ geometric priors, which are often constrained by the performance of the prior models.
-In this paper, we propose ND-SDF, which learns a Normal Deflection field to represent the angle deviation between the scene normals and the prior normals.
-Previous methods typically apply geometric priors uniformly across all samples, which introduces significant biases in accuracy.
-In contrast, our proposed normal deflection field dynamically learns and adapts the utilization of samples based on their specific characteristics, thereby improving the precision and effectiveness of the model.
-In doing so, our method not only smooths areas like walls and floors but also preserves the geometric features of complex structures.
-In addition, we also introduce a novel ray sampling strategy based on the deflection angle.
-It facilitates the unbiased rendering process, thereby substantially enhancing the quality of detailed surfaces, with improved accuracy, particularly on thin structures.
-We conduct comprehensive experiments on various challenging datasets, the consistent improvement demonstrates the superiority of our proposed ND-SDF.
-All codes and models will be made public upon acceptance.
+Neural implicit reconstruction via volume rendering has demonstrated its effectiveness in recovering dense 3D surfaces.
+However, it is non-trivial to simultaneously recover meticulous geometry and preserve smoothness across regions with differing characteristics.
+To address this issue, previous methods typically employ geometric priors, which are often constrained by the performance of the prior models.
+In this paper, we propose ND-SDF, which learns a Normal Deflection field to represent the angular deviation between the scene normal and the prior normal.
+Unlike previous methods that uniformly apply geometric priors on all samples, introducing significant bias in accuracy, our proposed normal deflection field dynamically learns and adapts the utilization of samples based on their specific characteristics, thereby improving both the accuracy and effectiveness of the model.
+Our method not only obtains smooth weakly textured regions such as walls and floors but also preserves the geometric details of complex structures.
+In addition, we introduce a novel ray sampling strategy based on the deflection angle to facilitate the unbiased rendering process, which significantly improves the quality and accuracy of intricate surfaces, especially on thin structures.
+Consistent improvements on various challenging datasets demonstrate the superiority of our method.

 @article{tang2024ndsdf,